LIFE CO2SAND: Improving sandy substrates with clay

 • Increase in nutrient availability for crops

-• Increase in organic material in the soil, plus the expectation of more carbon being captured as a result
+• Increase in organic material in the soil, and a possible result of more carbon being captured

 To add scientific credence to this, Wageningen University and Research and Eurofins are carrying out tests at de Marke experimental farm and various trial fields.